Acute Myeloid Leukemia (AML)

 • Genetic testing may reveal Philadelphia chromosome (BCR::ABL1), which supports the diagnosis but does not exclude other conditions.

-3. Chronic Myeloid Leukemia (CML) in Blast Crisis
+Chronic Myeloid Leukaemia (CML) in Blast Crisis

 • Key Investigations: